Sucralose: Not So Splenda After AllUpdated: October 11, 2018 Healthy Living

 Both dextrose and maltodextrin are highly refined products usually of genetically modified (GMO) origin.
 Dextrose is pure sugar, requires no digestion, and has a glycemic index (GI) of 100.
 By comparison, the GI of white sugar is only 80.

 Maltodextrin is an even more heavily refined food additive.
-The process starts by cooking starches from corn, wheat, potatoes, or other similar crops.
+The process starts by cooking starch from potatoes, corn, wheat, or other similar crops.
 Glyphosate laced GMO corn is the usual choice, however.

 Then, by adding acids or enzymes, manufacturers break things down further.
 After purification and further processing, the final product is maltodextrin.

 With the same calories as table sugar and a high GI, maltodextrin is a favorite thickener, preservative, fat replacer and overall additive in the processed food industry.
 It is easy and cheap to produce partly because of the billions in subsidies that industrial agriculture enjoys at taxpayer expense in the United States.

 Sucralose is NOT Natural

 Neither dextrose nor maltodextrin are natural, traditional, or good to consume.
 Both are devoid of nutritional value beyond calories, which modern people tend to get in abundance as it is.

 As mentioned above, food manufacturers almost exclusively use Roundup Ready GM crops to make them too.
 This adds further risks from excessive chemical residues.
 Glyphosate is the most insidious of these.